Ariane08/Ariane08.github.io/_posts/2016-6-12-Hello-World.md

 Pick-Of-The-Week :

-Learning about github pages and jerkyll was my pick-of-the-week.
+Learning about github pages and jekyll was my pick-of-the-week.
 It was very intresting to read about it learn how it works.
 I will definitely recommend it to others.

 My first week in software engineering was great!!!!